 JK suggested that there used to be a two-year lag for over and under recovery coming through charges and then moved this to a one-year lag and suggested that this is potentially another solution to look at where over under recovery is spread out over a longer period.
 RF stated that this has been suggested before, however, believes that a one-year lag does not actually work with 15-months’ notice as the tariffs have already been set for that year (and therefore still effectively working on a two-year lag).

-RF continued to explain that this affects solar recovery, for example, and has much wider impacts across the licence in terms of how the licence should operate and how it does operate.
+RF continued to explain that this affects Supplier of Last Resort (SoLR) recovery, for example, and has much wider impacts across the licence in terms of how the licence should operate and how it does operate.
 Following this, CO suggested it may be worth asking a Consultation question around how Suppliers have dealt with DNOs reopening charges and issuing them two months/40 days before they take effect.
-Members agreed that this could be asked within the Consultation, however, DW noted that that only affects domestic Customers, which are already covered by the price cap.
+Members agreed that this could be asked within the Consultation, however, DW noted that this doesn’t only affect domestic Customers who are covered by the price cap.

-NC also mentioned that regarding solar recovery, Suppliers are likely to get more than 40 days’ notice by the DNO as the claims are approved by Ofgem and consulted on ahead of when they feed into tariffs; and would therefore have visibility of the overall revenue to be recovered for solar.
+NC also mentioned that regarding SoLR recovery, Suppliers are likely to get more than 40 days’ notice by the DNO as the claims are approved by Ofgem and consulted on ahead of when they feed into tariffs; and would therefore have visibility of the overall revenue to be recovered for SoLR.

-TA suggested an additional Consultation question around Suppliers with Customers on DNO networks vs IDNO networks, given that they get one less months’ notice – it may be beneficial to ask respondents how this feeds into the risk premium that they are factoring into those charges and whether there is a material difference between 15 and 14 months, depending on the Customers that they have.
+TA suggested an additional Consultation question around Suppliers with Customers on IDNO networks vs DNO networks, given that they get one less months’ notice – it may be beneficial to ask respondents how this feeds into the risk premium that they are factoring into those charges and whether there is a material difference between 15 and 14 months, depending on the Customers that they have.

 TA also queried whether Citizens Advice have engaged within this Working Group in terms of what domestic Customers think of the notice – the Chair confirmed that there has not been any engagement with Citizen’s advice as of yet, however, this engagement could happen through the Consultation.